foxwallet/hc.foxwallet.com/docs/manage-funds.md

 # Manage Funds

 ### Switch networks
-FoxWallet supports multiple chains, you can switch them throw the button on the top left corner of the “Wallet”
+FoxWallet supports multiple chains, you can switch them through the button in the top left corner of the “Wallet”

 ![](./img/switch-wallet.png)